Dark Energy with Logarithmic Cosmological Fluid: Conclusion

 Another comment is the feature that the dark energy density remains negative during most of the time until $a_{-+}$.
-Even though this behavior does not destroy the accelerating Universe, there seems to be no special meaning to $a \sim 0.25 a_0$ in the evolution.
-It needs to be addressed how the matter-dominated evolution is effected by the small negative energy, if any.
-One could get rid of the negative energy simply by modifying the dark energy density into $\rho_{D}$=-RHS of (\ref{ded}) for $a>a_{-+}$, but it seems rather ad-hoc.
-If this scale could somehow be raised to electro-weak breaking scale, this could endow more flexibility to the theory.
-Adding $(\ln a)^2/a^2$ term to the dark energy density (\ref{ded}) is another possible avenue to deal with the negative energy.
-It is likely that this will also extend the applicable range of the quintessence model similarly constructed, and might also improve the equation of state previously mentioned.
+Even though this behavior does not destroy the accelerating Universe, $a \sim 0.25 a_0$ seems to have no special meaning in the evolution.
+How the matter-dominated evolution is affected by the small negative energy, if at all, needs to be addressed.
+One could get rid of the negative energy simply by modifying the dark energy density to $\rho_{D}=-{\rm RHS}$ of Eq. (\ref{ded}) for $a>a_{-+}$, but this seems rather ad-hoc.
+If this scale can somehow be raised to electro-weak breaking scale, this would endow the theory with more flexibility.
+Adding $(\ln a)^2/a^2$ to the dark energy density in Eq. (\ref{ded}) is another possible avenue to deal with the negative energy.
+It is likely that this will also extend the applicable range of the quintessence model similarly constructed and might improve the equation of state previously mentioned.